italia/spid-cie-oidc-docs/docs/en/introspection_endpoint.rst

        has never been issued for the calling client_id, the Introspection Endpoint must return false.
      -  |spid-icon| |cieid-icon|
    * - **scope**
-     - REQUIRED.
+     - OPTIONAL.
 List of scopes required in the Authorization Request.
      -  |spid-icon|
    * - **exp**
-     - REQUIRED.
+     - OPTIONAL.
 Token expiration.
      -  |spid-icon|
    * - **sub**
-     - REQUIRED.
+     - OPTIONAL.
 Subject identifier.
 The same released in the ID Token.
 The RP MUST verify that the value is the same contained in the ID Token.
      -  |spid-icon|
    * - **client_id**
-     - REQUIRED.
+     - OPTIONAL.
 URI of the RP registered in the federation.
 The RP MUST verify that the value is the same of the own client_id.
      -  |spid-icon|
    * - **iss**
-     - REQUIRED.
+     - OPTIONAL.
 OP identified registered in the federation in Uniform Resource Locator (URL) format.
 The RP MUST verify that the value is the same of the OP queried.
      -  |spid-icon|
    * - **aud**
-     - REQUIRED.
+     - OPTIONAL.
 RP client ID.
 The RP MUST verify that the value is the same of the own client ID.
      -  |spid-icon|

 Error Codes